Ferries in Hobart: Tasman Bridge disaster

-Following the Tasman Bridge disaster in 1975, services across the Derwent River were operated by Sullivans Cove Ferry Services (owner Bob Clifford - vessels Mathew Brady and James McCabe) and Roche Brothers (Cartela) while the Public Transport Commission loaned the Sydney ferries Kosciusko and Lady Wakehurst.
+Following the Tasman Bridge disaster in 1975, services across the River Derwent were operated by Sullivans Cove Ferry Services (owner Bob Clifford - vessels Mathew Brady and James McCabe) and Roche Brothers (Cartela) while the Public Transport Commission loaned the Sydney ferries Kosciusko and Lady Wakehurst.

 Later ferries Included Sullivans Cove Ferry Services (Martin Cash) and Wakatere (hovercraft).
 The Tasmanian government purchased the passenger and vehicular ferry Man On from Hong Kong.
 It was converted to a passenger only vessel with a capacity of 900 and renamed Harry O'May.

 Public transport operations

 Trial service

 In May 2018, it was announced that the State Government would introduce legislation to allow Metro Tasmania to introduce a service from Bellerive to Sullivans Cove.
 However in March 2021 the Roche Brothers who also run the Maria Island ferry service, the Port Arthur Historic Site ferry and MONA ferries were selected as the preferred proponent of a trial service between Bellerive and Brooke Street Pier in Sullivans Cove.
 Derwent Ferries a subsidiary of the Roche Brothers' Navigator Group was later selected as the operator.

-Commencing 9 August 2021, the first year of the Derwent River ferry trial provided 15 crossings of the River Derwent each weekday (excluding public holidays) operated by Derwent Ferries between the City and Bellerive.
+Commencing 9 August 2021, the first year of the River Derwent ferry trial provided 15 crossings of the River Derwent each weekday (excluding public holidays) operated by Derwent Ferries between the City and Bellerive.
 Travel was free for Greencard holders and those travelling with a bicycle or e-scooter until the 8 August 2022 when fares were introduced for these passengers for the second year of the trial.

 Current service

-Derwent Ferries runs services on the single F2 route across the Derwent River out of Hobart between Bellerive Pier (Victoria Esplanade) and Brooke Street Pier (Franklin Wharf), with the Excella as the sole ferry within the fleet.
+Derwent Ferries runs services on the single F2 route across the River Derwent out of Hobart between Bellerive Pier (Victoria Esplanade) and Brooke Street Pier (Franklin Wharf), with the Excella as the sole ferry within the fleet.

 A one-way trip takes approximately 15 minutes, with the ferry starting the weekday at Bellerive and departing eight times there from 6:20 am as the first time and 5:30 pm as the last (40-minute intervals), before returning from the CBD at 5:50 pm to Bellerive.
 The service has capacity for 535 city bound and 321 Bellerive bound passengers per day.
 The ferry is fitted with an accessible toilet and can hold 107 passengers as well as 15 bicycle spots.
 Starting on the 29 October 2022 services were extended to Saturday (14 crossings between 9:00 am and 4:00 pm) and 130,000 passengers were reported to have taken the ferry by this date.

 A 20% discount on fares is provided for Greencard users, with free transfers from Metro Tasmania bus services within 90 minutes (located at Victoria Road and Elizabeth Street) and without traversing additional Zones.
 Cash and EFTPOS are also accepted.